kasrad/ex-marketo/README.md

     * The output is mapped to `deleted_leads`
 - get_campaigns
     * Takes in the _Field to filter on_ and _Column with Filter Values_
-    * If the above parameters are left blank, all campaigns are retrieved
+    * If the above parameters are left blank, all campaigns are retrieved.
     * The output is mapped to `campaigns`